asphalt-framework/asphalt-sqlalchemy/docs/testing.rst

 on the latter approach and provides instructions for setting up your fixtures accordingly.

 .. note:: Always test against the same kind of database(s) as you're deploying on!
-    Otherwise you may see unwarranted errors, or worse, tests that should have failed may pass.
+    Otherwise you may see unwarranted errors, or worse, passing tests that should have failed.

 Setting up the SQLAlchemy component and the database connection
 ---------------------------------------------------------------